valencik/mastersAPSC/documents/thesis/thesis.md

 To populate the MongoDB database, these JSON structures were flattened into a single file, and imported into a MongoDB collection using the [`mongoimport` tool](http://docs.mongodb.org/manual/reference/program/mongoimport/).

 ### Indexing the Data
-%- TODO can I tie this to anything Borris says about usage?
 The performance of the database can be optimized by indexing on important or frequently referenced fields such as "authors" and "year".
 Indexing speeds up search queries in a manner similar to sorting a series of data elements.
 MongoDB allows for many different types of indexes.